Homeland Security Commission

-The District of Columbia Homeland Security Commission (HSC) was established by the Homeland Security, Risk Reduction, and Preparedness Amendment Act of 2006.
-The core function of the HSC is to make recommendations for improvements in security and preparedness in the District of Columbia.
-Specifically, the Commission is tasked by the Mayor with gathering and evaluating information on the status of homeland security in the District, measuring progress and gaps in homeland security preparedness, recommending security improvement priorities in consultation with major public and private entities, and advising the District government on the homeland security program.
-With such a broad statutory agenda confronting it, the Commission decided that it could most effectively make a contribution by concentrating in greater depth on one topic, rather than undertaking a cursory overview of the many subjects within its purview.
-It decided to focus last year’s report on pandemic planning and response and it engaged in an investigation process by interviewing certain District agencies who could assist with this effort.
-The information from this data gathering process provided the basis of the Annual report to the Mayor and District of Columbia Council.
+The District of Columbia Homeland Security Commission (HSC) was established by the Homeland Security, Risk Reduction and Preparedness Amendment Act of 2006.
+The HSC makes recommendations for improvements in security and preparedness in the District.
+Specifically, the Commission gathers and evaluates information on the status of homeland security in the District, measuring progress and gaps in homeland security preparedness, recommending security improvement priorities in consultation with major public and private entities and advising the District government on the homeland security program.
+Each year, the HSC provides an annual report to the Mayor and District of Columbia Council.

 Homeland Security Commission Members

 Commission members are experts in the areas of security, transportation, communication, risk assessment, public health, and terrorism.
 Each member’s background and expertise is listed below.